-Four Mile Beach is a place where people can enjoy shaded areas to sit, safe paddling areas for children, open parkland spaces, and as a place to walk and relax.
+Four Mile Beach is a place where people can enjoy shaded areas to sit, there are safe paddling areas for children, open parkland spaces, and it is a place to walk and relax.
 Four Mile Beach is appreciated as a unique tourist area that is safe and accessible.